asumagic/AshBF/README.md

 make -j # The -j flags allows for multicore building
 ```

-*Note :* If you experience any issue when compiling with clang, try removing the `-flto` flag in the CMakeLists.txt file and rerun `cmake ..` to attempt compiling again.
+*Note :* If you experience any issue when compiling with clang or an older gcc, try removing the `-flto` flag in the CMakeLists.txt file and rerun `cmake ..` to attempt compiling again.

 ## Usage

 As for now, the program doesn't take any other argument than the brainfuck source.
-Flags will be added in the future
+Flags will be added in the future.
 ``./AshBF <filename>``

 ## Planned features

-Brainfuck code optimizations are planned in order to use the bytecode VM built in the most efficient way as possible.
-Support for extended brainfuck may be added in the future.
+- More optimizations to the brainfuck code.
+- Possible support for Brainfuck Extended types.
+- Attaching a brainfuck debugger
+- Brainfuck IDE or a brainfuck Discord bot?

 ## Disclaimer

 This is *unstable* software.
 The interpreter or the compiler will crash if an invalid program is input.
-This, of course, will be improved in the future.
+This behaviour will be improved in the future.